Arunideas/AZ-040T00-Powershell-Labs/Module 2/LAB_03A_Working_with_Windows_PowerShell_Pipeline.md

 The main tasks for this exercise are:

-1. Display a list of all the users in the Users container of Active Directory.
 1. Create a report displaying the Security event log entries that have the event ID **4624**.
-1. Display a list of the encryption certificates installed on the computer.
 1. Create a report that displays the disk volumes that are running low on space.
 1. Create a report that displays specified Control Panel items.

-### Task 1: Display a list of all the users in the Users container of Active Directory

-1. On **LON-CL1**, open **Windows PowerShell** as an administrator.
-1. Using a keyword such as **user,** find a command that can list Active Directory users.
-1. Review the help for the command and identify any mandatory parameters.
-1. Display a list of all the users in Active Directory in a format that lets you easily compare properties.
-1. Display the same list of all the users in the same format.
-This time, however, display only those users in the **Users** container of Active Directory.
-Use a search base of **"cn=Users,dc=adatum,dc=com"** for this task.

-### Task 2: Create a report displaying the Security event log entries that have the event ID 4624
+### Task 1: Create a report displaying the Security event log entries that have the event ID 4624

 1. Display only the total number of **Security** event log entries that have the event ID **4624**.
 1. Display the full list of the **Security** event log entries that have the event ID **4624**, and display only the time written, event ID, and message.
 1. Display only the 10 oldest entries in a format that lets you review the message details.

-### Task 3: Display a list of the encryption certificates installed on the computer

-1. Display a directory listing of all the items on the **CERT** drive.
-Include subfolders in the list.
-1. Display the list again and display the name and issuer for only the certificates that don't have a private key.
-Display the results in one column.
-1. Display the list again and display only the current certificates.
-Those certificates have a **NotBefore** date that's before today and a **NotAfter** date that's after today.
-Include the **NotBefore** and **NotAfter** properties in the results and display the results in a format that allows you to easily compare dates.
-Also, make sure that no data is truncated.

-### Task 4: Create a report that displays the disk volumes that are running low on space
+### Task 2: Create a report that displays the disk volumes that are running low on space

 1. Display a list of the disk volumes.
 1. Display a list in one column of the volumes that have more than zero bytes of free space.